SheikhSameer000/Foodie/README.md

 # Foodie Web Page

 I made this for my resume.
+It have animations and dark to light mode button

 ## Deployment